aevri/barrie-bear/barrie_bear.md

 you."
 What a nuisance, thought Jason, I do object to being woken so rudely on a summer's afternoon - I wonder what Barrie—Bear wants me for.
 He yawned, raised his head and rose lazily to his feet.
-"I donlt suppose," said Barrie—Bear, "that you have heard one word of what has been going on", he said.
+"I don't suppose," said Barrie—Bear, "that you have heard one word of what has been going on", he said.
 "No" replied Jason, who for all his faults, always spoke the truth.
 Barrie wondered if it was worth repeating everything all over again, and decided quickly that it